 It can be dangerous to get out of the vehicle if the shift lever is not fully in P (Park) with the parking brake firmly set.
 The vehicle can roll.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
+(Continued)

 To be sure the vehicle will not move, even when you are on fairly level ground, use the steps that follow.
 With four-wheel drive, if the transfer case is in N (Neutral), the vehicle will be free to roll, even if the shift lever is in P (Park).
 Be sure the transfer case is in a drive gear.
-If towing a trailer, see Driving Characteristics and Towing Tips ⇔ 268.
+If towing a trailer, see Driving Characteristics and Towing Tips \Leftrightarrow 287.

-- Hold the brake pedal down, then set the parking brake.
-See Electric Parking Brake ⇒ 240. - 2.
-Move the shift lever into P (Park) by pulling the shift lever toward you and moving it up as far as it will go.

-- Be sure the transfer case, if equipped, is in a drive gear, not in N (Neutral). - Turn the ignition off.
-For Key Access, push the ignition key in, toward the steering column, and then turn the ignition off. - For Key Access, remove the key and take it with you.
+- 1. Hold the brake pedal down, then set the parking brake.
+See Electric Parking Brake ⇔ 245. - Move the shift lever into the P (Park) position by pulling the shift lever toward you and moving it up as far as it will go. - 3.
+Be sure the transfer case (if equipped) is in a drive gear not in N (Neutral). - 4.
+Turn the ignition off.
+For Key Access, push the ignition key in, towards the steering column and then turn the ignition off. - For Key Access, remove the key and take it with you.
 If you can leave the vehicle with the ignition key in your hand, the vehicle is in P (Park).